tomcritchlow/tomcritchlow.github.io/_posts/2017-10-03-how-do-you-measure-good-content.md

 Ok, I'll wrap up here.
 What am I missing?
 What frameworks, processes and metrics do you use to measure content quality in your content organization?

 (Aside as a closing note: this is all related to [branding in the age of content](http://tomcritchlow.com/2017/06/27/branding-in-the-age-of-content/) - how we monitor, shape and think about perception and "brand" for companies that produce content at scale...)

+[^1]: In my research I've come to think Google based some of their methodology on the System Usability Scale originally developed in 1986.
+[More details on the SUS here](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html)